isenginer/AIVN_Project4.1_EnsembleLearning/README.md

 We standardize features and create new ones to capture temporal patterns (e.g., sine/cosine transformations of the hour) and aggregate multi-site weather data.

 * **Modeling**:
-The XGBoost algorithm is employed due to its ability to model non-linear relationships and its built-in regularization.
+The model algorithm is employed due to its ability to model non-linear relationships and its built-in regularization.
 Model hyperparameters (number of trees, tree depth, learning rate, etc.) are fine-tuned using a time-series aware cross-validation strategy.

 * **Validation**:
 Model performance is evaluated using metrics such as MAE, MSE, and MAPE, ensuring the forecasts are both accurate and robust.